-A history of Lionel Messi's nine deals at Barcelona amid Man City interest
+A history of Lionel Messi's nine deals at Barcelona as he signs to 2021

-Barcelona have confirmed that they have reached an agreement over a new contract with Lionel Messi, with the Argentina international committing his future to the club until 2021.
+After a period of uncertainty, Barcelona have confirmed that Lionel Messi has committed his future to the club until 2021.

 Messi's current deal was due to expire next summer and there has been speculation that he could leave the club, with Manchester City reported to be among the interested parties.

 However, the 30-year-old has been the subject of similar speculation before and Barca always remained confident that he would extend his stay at Camp Nou.
 With his latest renewal, Messi has now signed nine professional contracts with the Catalan club, although, aged 34 when the latest one expires, there might not be many more.

 Here's a recap of all the deals he's signed with the club -- and the times he's reported to have been close to leaving:

 FEBRUARY 2004: Some nine months before he made his official debut for the Barcelona first-team, Messi signed his first professional contract with the club.
 It's probably not the most important contract signed during the Argentine's time in Spain, though, that honour would have to be bestowed upon the napkin signed by Charly Reach.

 JUNE 2005: Now fully integrated into the first-team, Barca realised they had a real star on their hands.
 To that effect, they moved quickly to tie him down until 2010.
 The most interesting part of the teenager's new terms was that his release clause increased to €150 million, a clear sign of how highly he was valued.

 SEPTEMBER 2005: Less than three months passed and Messi was signing another new contract as the euphoria surrounding him continued to rise in and out of Spain.
 Reports in the local press at the time suggested he doubled his salary as he committed to the Catalan club until 2014.